Basin Republican-Rustler Printing Building

 Today, Big Horn County is known for its stunning landscapes, rich cultural heritage, and vibrant communities.
 It continues to be a place where residents and visitors can explore the area's natural beauty, learn about its history, and enjoy a wide range of outdoor recreational activities.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Big Horn County, Wyoming.
+This timeline provides a condensed summary of the historical journey of Big Horn County, Wyoming.

 • 1875 - Big Horn County is established as part of Wyoming Territory.